nim-lang/Nim/doc/manual_experimental.md

   result.x = x
 ```

 It forward declares the constructor in the type definition.
 When the constructor has parameters, it also generates a default constructor.
+One can avoid this behaviour by using `noDecl` in a default constructor.

 Like `virtual`, `constructor` also supports a syntax that allows to express C++ constraints.